stfc/cloud-docs/source/ClusterAPI/Setup.rst

 Account Security
 ----------------

 A `clouds.yaml` file with the application credentials is also required.
+The credentials should not be unrestricted, as a compromised cluster would allow an attacker to create additional credentials.
 This file should be removed or restricted on shared machines to prevent unauthorized access.

 Preparing to Deploy
 ===================